Digital Forensics and Cyber Security Research

 The University of Rhode Island's Digital Forensics and Cyber Security Center is a national leader in digital forensics and cyber security research and development, with several million dollars in federal funding from the U.S Department of Justice, the U.S National Science Foundation, and the U.S. Dept of Homeland Security.

 The URI DFCSC's research objective is to formulate new concepts that help digital forensics and cyber security professionals protect the nation's citizens.
 Our research in the "trust framework" concept is a model for understanding network security that includes a recent NSF award to study cyber security issues in the power grid.
 Our digital forensics research has been successfully transitioned to vendor's, such as WetStone Technologies and ForensicSoft, for integration into currently existing tools or release as stand-alone products that law enforcement and security practitioners use regularly.
-We also have tools, such as the RedLight pornography scanner, that we make freely available through our partners at the Electronic Crime Technology Center of Excellence and through our web site.
+We also have tools, such as the RedLight pornography scanner, that we make freely available through our web site.